 The village of Palenque de San Basilio has a population of about 3,500 inhabitants and is located in the foothills of the Montes de María, southeast of the regional capital, Cartagena.
 The word "palenque" means "walled city" and the Palenque de San Basilio is only one of many walled communities that were founded by escaped slaves as a refuge in the seventeenth century.
 Of the many palenques of escaped slaves that existed previously San Basilio is the only one that survives.
 Many of the oral and musical traditions have roots in Palenque's African past.
 Africans were kidnapped to Spanish America under the asiento system.

-The village of San Basilio is inhabited mainly by Afro-Colombians which are direct descendants of African slaves brought by the Europeans during the Colonization of the Americas and have preserved their ancestral traditions and have developed also their own language; Palenquero.
+The village of San Basilio is inhabited mainly by Afro Colombians who are direct descendants of African slaves brought by the Europeans during the invasion of the Americas and have preserved their ancestral traditions and have developed also their own language; Palenquero.
 In 2005 the Palenque de San Basilio village was proclaimed Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.
-In the village of Palenque de San Basilio most of its inhabitants are Black and still preserve customs and language from their African ancestors.
+In the village of Palenque de San Basilio, most of its inhabitants are Black and still preserve customs and language from their African ancestors.
 In recent years people of indigenous ancestry have settled at the borders of Palenque, being displaced earlier by the Colombian civil war.
 The village was established by Benkos Bioho sometime in the 16th century.